onassar/JavaScript-RemoteURLOpener/README.md

 - Compare the `hostname` of any link on a page, and if it's no in the `config.validHostnames` array, open it in a new tab or window.
 - Exclude `mailto` links from this logic
+- Exclude any elements that have a class name value in the `config.ignoreClassNames` array
 - Expose a `setRef` method that when a value is passed in, will ensure that the following URL param gets appended to all outbound links: `?ref=website.com`